MatanElitzur/pythonTutorial/README.md

     On the explorer in the left side you will see a .venv folder.
     At the visual studio at the upper pane, Choose Terminal --> New Terminal If you will type again which python3 the result will be the new path to our env enviornment /Users/I044184/matans_playground/pythonTutorial/.venv/bin/python3
-2. python3 -m venv '<virtual environment name>' --> create a virtual environment For example:
+2. python3 -m venv <'virtual environment name'> --> create a virtual environment For example:
        1. python3 -m venv test-env